Beckham, Garrett lead Browns' easy win over Jets | Devdiscourse

 Falk entered and drove the Jets to Sam Ficken's 46-yard field goal with 2:56 left in the half.
 Seibert booted a 43-yard field out as time expired to give Cleveland a 16-3 halftime lead.

-The big play by Beckham all but assured the Browns' victory.
-Cleveland was at its own 11-yard line when Mayfield hit a wide-open Beckham with a short throw at the 22.
+The big play to Beckham all but assured the Browns' victory.
+Cleveland was at its own 11-yard line when Mayfield hit a wide-open Beckham with a short-throw at the 22.
 Beckham headed upfield and outran four New York secondary players with 3:32 left in the third quarter.
 Beckham also made an acrobatic one-handed, 33-yard reception in the opening quarter to set up Seibert's first field goal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)